School-of-Life-Project/Portal/README.md

 Portal is designed to perform well on low-end hardware and does not require an internet connection to use.
 It can run on Windows >= 7, macOS >= 10.15, and popular Linux distributions.

-> [!IMPORTANT]
-> This page is aimed at software developers.
-Setup instructions aimed at non-technical users can be found on [Portal's website](https://school-of-life-project.github.io/Portal/).

 ## Binary Installation

-Binary releases of Portal can be found on the [releases page](https://github.com/School-of-Life-Project/Portal/releases), and detailed installation instructions can be found on [Portal's website](https://school-of-life-project.github.io/Portal/).
+Binary releases of Portal can be found on the [releases page](https://github.com/School-of-Life-Project/Portal/releases), and installation instructions can be found on [Portal's website](https://school-of-life-project.github.io/Portal/).

 ## Building